Invariant measures of disagreement with stochastic dominance: Measuring departures from stochastic dominance

+In this section we provide a common framework for the proposed indices.
+It is based on the $P(X>Y)$ representation and is one of the keystones of the paper.

-Now, it is time for their relations and similarities.
-In spite of their different meanings, the indices $\gamma(F,G)$ and $\rho(F,G)$ share a common principle that can be generalized in the following way.
-If $(X,Y)$ is any bivariate random vector with marginal distribution functions $F$ and $G$, the laws of $X$ and $Y$ can be decomposed as:
+Despite their different meanings, $\gamma(F,G)$ and $\rho(F,G)$ share a common principle that can be generalized as follows.
+If $(X,Y)$ is an arbitrary bivariate random vector, then the distribution of $X$ can be decomposed as the mixture